-From the mid- to late-1950s, top U.S. officials in Saigon and Washington did not believe Ho Chi Minh’s Democratic Republic of Vietnam (DRV) would attempt to conquer South Vietnam through the formation of a rural-based insurgency.
+In the 1950s, top U.S. officials in Saigon and Washington did not believe Ho Chi Minh’s Democratic Republic of Vietnam (DRV) would attempt to conquer South Vietnam through the formation of a rural-based insurgency.
 American officials came to this conclusion for a number of reasons.
-Most notably, during the final stages of the First Indochina War, a sizeable segment of the Vietminh military apparatus fought as conventional main forces, rather than as guerrillas.
-And these conventional Communist units, employing standard siege tactics, defeated the French at Dien Bien Phu.
-Furthermore, when the First Indochina War ended in July 1954, the Vietminh guerrilla units still in southern Vietnam began regrouping to the North.
+Most notably, during the final stages of the First Indochina War, a sizable segment of the Vietminh military apparatus fought as conventional main forces, rather than as guerrillas.
+And those conventional Communist units, employing standard siege tactics, defeated the French at Dien Bien Phu.
+Furthermore, when the First Indochina War ended in July 1954, the Vietminh guerrilla units still in southern Vietnam began regrouping to North Vietnam.
 Once there, those guerrillas were integrated into the DRV’s conventional force structure.
 Although several thousand of the best-trained and motivated southern guerrillas remained south of the 17th parallel in violation of the Geneva Accords, a well-coordinated guerrilla army did not exist in South Vietnam in the 1950s.

-Another reason the Americans didn’t believe the DRV would initiate a guerrilla war in South Vietnam had to do with the fact that throughout the decade of the nineteen fifties, North Vietnam expanded the ranks of its conventional army.
+Another reason the Americans didn’t believe the DRV would initiate a guerrilla war in South Vietnam had to do with the fact that throughout the 1950s, North Vietnam expanded the ranks of its conventional army.
 That army was organized along Russian and Chinese lines, which included regular companies, battalions, regiments, and divisions.
-Its troops were also armed with Eastern Bloc and Chinese weapons and equipped with Russian trucks and armoured vehicles.
+Its troops were also armed with Eastern Bloc and Chinese weapons and equipped with Russian trucks and armored vehicles.

 North Vietnam’s force structure, weapons, and tactical doctrine indicated that if it attempted to take South Vietnam it was going to do it with its conventional forces.
-As a result, the Americans concluded that the North’s conventional forces posed the greatest threat to the South.
-Based on that conclusion, the U.S. trained and equipped the South Vietnamese Army to fight a conventional war.
+As a result, the Americans concluded that the North’s conventional forces posed the greatest threat to South Vietnam.
+Based on that assessment, the United States, in the 1950s, trained and equipped the South Vietnamese Army to fight a conventional war.

 But in 1959, Ho Chi Minh, Le Duan, and Vo Nguyen Giap decided to wage a protracted guerrilla war, or “War of National Liberation” against South Vietnam.
 The Communists planned on toppling the Saigon regime of Ngo Dinh Diem and reuniting the country through a rural-based insurgency.
 Selective terrorism, political agitation, misinformation, and the infiltration of spies into the South Vietnamese government and military would augment the armed guerrilla struggle.

 The Americans serving with the Military Assistance Advisory Group (MAAG) in Saigon were not entirely surprised that Hanoi’s leaders rejected a conventional war strategy.
 For starters, South Vietnam’s geography did not lend itself to an overland invasion from the north.
-A series of east-flowing rivers and steep east-running ridge lines in the northern and central provinces of South Vietnam, especially Hai Vann Pass north of Danang and the Thu Bon River at Hoi An, acted as major physical obstacles to an invading northern army passing down Vietnam’s coastal plain.
-And even if Communist forces successfully forded all the coastal rivers and overtopped the mountain passes, and that was a big if, they would still have been subjected to devastating and continuous bombardment from U.S. warships cruising in the waters just offshore in the South China Sea and from carrier-based aircraft.
-At a number of locations along the coastal plain, Route 1 (the primary line of communication for any invading Communist army) came within feet of the South China Sea.
+A series of high ridgelines and wide rivers in the northern and central provinces of South Vietnam, especially Hai Vann Pass north of Danang and the Thu Bon River at Hoi An, acted as major physical obstacles to an invading northern army passing down Vietnam’s coastal plain.
+And even if Communist forces successfully forded all the coastal rivers and overtopped all the mountain passes, and that was a big if, they would still have been subjected to devastating and continuous bombardment from U.S. carrier-based aircraft and from U.S. gunboats cruising in the waters just offshore in the South China Sea.
+At a number of locations along the coastal plain, Route 1 (the primary line of communication for any invading Communist army moving south along the coastal plain) came within feet of the South China Sea.
 At those locations, the U.S. Navy would have slaughtered the exposed Communist troops attempting to pass down the highway.
 North Vietnam’s General Vo Nguyen Giap was well aware that U.S. naval and air forces would destroy his conventional army in the coastal plain – long before it ever reached Saigon.

 The Korean War had taught the Vietnamese Communists several lessons.
 Specifically, during that earlier war, American airpower had taken a heavy toll on North Korean and Chinese supply lines and troop formations.
 The U.S.’s interdiction of southbound supplies and soldiers on the Korean peninsula had limited the offensive capabilities of the Communist armies arrayed against the Americans along the 38th parallel.
-This explained why the war became a stalemate after 1951.
-But unlike a conventional army, a guerrilla force, hiding amongst the peasants of South Vietnam and relying on those same peasants for supplies, would not be as susceptible to supply disruptions or attrition from American airpower.
+This partly explains why the war became a stalemate after 1951.
+But unlike a conventional army, a guerrilla force, hiding among the peasants of South Vietnam and relying on those same peasants for supplies, would not be as susceptible to supply disruptions from American airpower.

-The DRV wanted to isolate the U.S. in Vietnam, rather than take actions that garnered it allies.
+Ho wanted to isolate the U.S. in Vietnam, rather than take actions that garnered it allies.
 An insurgency, consisting predominately of rural, poor southerners, would look like a legitimate expression of popular discontent against the American-backed Saigon regime.
-The choice to pursue an insurgency in the South was as much a public relations strategy as it was a military strategy.
-A war of national liberation in the South had the potential of winning the Communists allies in the West, while a conventional invasion would win the U.S. allies.
+Thus, the choice to pursue an insurgency in South Vietnam was as much a public relations strategy as it was a military strategy.
+A war of national liberation had the potential of winning the Communists allies in the West, while a conventional invasion would win the U.S. allies.

-Finally, Hanoi calculated that the insurgency’s indigenous, popular character might dissuade the United States from committing its own ground troops to the suppression of the will of the South Vietnamese people.
-It was one thing for the Americans to defeat an invading Communist army; it was something altogether different, and morally ambiguous, for the United States, which professed to be the world’s foremost defender of Democracy and personal choice, to combat a “People’s War” supported by the peasant masses.
+Finally, Hanoi calculated that the insurgency’s indigenous, popular character might dissuade the United States from committing its own ground troops to the suppression of millions of Communist supporters and sympathizers in South Vietnam.
+It was one thing for the Americans to defeat an invading Communist army; it was something altogether different, and morally ambiguous, for the United States, which professed to be the world’s foremost defender of democracy, to combat a “People’s War” supported by the peasant masses.